 We look after tree planting and maintenance on nature strips, reserves, parks and public gardens.

 If you notice a tree on public land that is dead, diseased, fallen or in need of maintenance, please report it to us.
 You can:

-(please use this form for tree maintenance, do not request tree removal)
+(please use this form for tree inspection and maintenance)